widavies/fireflare/README.md

 # FireFlare
 Firebase authentication for Cloudflare workers with no dependencies.
+Google public keys are cached with Workers KV to speed up authentication.

 # Installation
 `npm i fireflare`